 Conference Planning, Advocacy, & Speaking

-Conferences and workshops are great ways to share academic and professional research with communities, strengthening public education and the quality and relevance of research at the same time.
+Conferences and workshops are great ways to share academic and professional research, strengthening public education and the quality and relevance of research at the same time.
 I believe strongly that community events, service, activism and advocacy are all powerful contexts of experiential learning.
-In academic service, I served as elected North American representative on the board of the International Society of Ethnobiology from 2012-2014, and am now part of the planning committee for the 40th annual Society of Ethnobiology Conference, to be held in Montreal in 2017.
-Below you will find some other events I've either spoken at or organized, bringing together university researchers, community members, professionals from NGO's, leaders, and policy makers.
+In academic service, I have served as elected North American representative on the board of the International Society of Ethnobiology from 2012-2014, and was part of the planning committee for the 40th annual Society of Ethnobiology Conference, which was held in Montréal in 2017.
+Below you will find some events I've either spoken at or organized, bringing together university researchers, community members, professionals from NGO's, leaders, and policy makers.

 North American Community Environmental Leadership Exchange (NACELE), with the Global Diversity Foundation, 2015